How to Plan the Perfect Honeymoon in Tahiti

 The Gambier Islands

-I can’t really see a reason for honeymooners to head to French Polynesia’s hardest to reach and most remote archipelago.
-The Gambier Islands are clustered together, with most islands floating inside a massive single lagoon.
-The islands are home to exquisite churches and pearl farming is the major source of income.
+I can’t see a reason for honeymooners to head to French Polynesia’s hardest-to-reach and most remote archipelago.
+The Gambier Islands are clustered, with most islands floating inside a massive single lagoon.
+The islands are home to exquisite churches, and pearl farming is the major source of income.

 Best Honeymoon Resorts in Tahiti

-Tetiaroa: a private atoll not far from Tahiti that was purchased by the late actor Marlon Brando.
+Tetiaroa is a private atoll not far from Tahiti purchased by the late actor Marlon Brando.
 The atoll is home to nesting bird colonies and rich marine life.
-Though you can visit small sections of the atoll on a day trip from Tahiti (by boat), the only way to stay here as at The Brando, one of the finest resorts in the world.
+Though you can visit small sections of the atoll on a day trip from Tahiti (by boat), the only way to stay here is at The Brando, one of the finest resorts in the world.
+It comes with an expensive price tag, but you might encounter celebrities and royalty.

-Bora Bora: lots of options on the prime honeymoon island.
+There are lots of options on the prime honeymoon island.
 At the very top, both the St Regis Resort and the Four Seasons are the ultimate honeymoon choice, thanks to their location and amenities.
 In their vicinity, the InterContinetal Thalasso Spa and Le Meridien are good choices.
-My personal top choices are the more secluded (yet still five-star) Conrad Bora Bora Nui and the Bora Bora Pearl Beach Resort.
-If you’re planning to honeymoon in Bora Bora, here’s a guide on how to choose the right accommodation
+My top choices are the more secluded (yet still five-star) Conrad Bora Bora Nui and the Bora Bora Pearl Beach Resort.
+If you’re planning to honeymoon in Bora Bora, here’s a guide on choosing the right accommodation.

 Special Honeymoon Offers in Tahiti

-When thinking about how to plan a honeymoon in Tahiti, especially if you’re after the resort experience, it’s important to keep in mind that some resorts in Tahiti will go above and beyond to welcome honeymooners.
-The leading chains have resorts on every major island and some resorts have paired up with “sister” resorts to fill in gaps.
-Taking advantage of chains and resort partnerships can unlock major discounts on luxury accommodations in Tahiti, especially if you book in advance.
+If you’re after the resort experience, there are a few things to consider when planning a honeymoon in Tahiti.
+The leading chains have resorts on every major island, and some have teamed with “sister” resorts to fill in gaps.
+Taking advantage of chains and resort partnerships can unlock discounts on luxury accommodations in Tahiti, especially if you book in advance.
 Moreover, all resorts should offer complimentary honeymoon amenities, such as flower arrangements on your bed, champagne, drinks, and more.

 Romantic Honeymoon Experiences in Tahiti

-Contrary to popular belief, Tahiti is not merely a beach holiday destination, though the destination does have its fair share of stunning beaches.
-I have highlighted the top experiences in French Polynesia on this planning guide and on which islands to best experience them.
-Those include the best hikes in French Polynesia, lagoon tours, and more.
+Contrary to popular belief, French Polynesia is not merely a beach holiday destination.
+It’s naturally home to stunning beaches and memorable hikes.
 In this guide on how to plan a honeymoon in Tahiti, I want to focus on unique honeymoon-specific activities.

-• Polynesian wedding: the ultimate way to remember your honeymoon in Tahiti.
-Every resort offers a different package but the theme is always the same, lots of heavenly-scented flowers, a stunning beach setting, Polynesian attire, and a traditional wedding ceremony just like in the old days.
+A Polynesian wedding is the ultimate way to remember your honeymoon in Tahiti.
+Every resort offers a different package, but the theme is always the same: lots of heavenly-scented flowers, a stunning beach setting, Polynesian attire, and a traditional wedding ceremony like in the old days.

-• Canoe breakfast: if you’re staying in an overwater bungalow, you can have a special breakfast delivered via a traditional Tahitian canoe.
+If you’re staying in an overwater bungalow, why not have a special breakfast delivered using a traditional Tahitian canoe?

-• Romantic private dinners: whether in secluded spots on the beach or even on small private islands, enjoy a gastronomic dinner under the stars.
+Enjoy a gastronomic dinner under the stars in secluded spots on the beach or even on small private islands.

 What’s Next?